blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

 The other issue with this is the script has to be in Python's module search path.
-While this is not best practice -- for testing purposes you can extend the search path, this following example adds the current blend-files directory to the search path and then loads the script as a module.
+While this is not best practice -- for testing purposes you can extend the search path, this following example adds the current blend-file's directory to the search path and then loads the script as a module.

 .. code-block:: python